ArkinSolomon/web-apps-proj6/README.md

 # CS-3220 Web Applications Project 6

+## Setup Node.Js

+Install Node.Js [here](https://nodejs.org/en).
+Install Node 21 from the little text underneath the big button.

 ## Setup Bun

-We will be using Bun for this project.
-It is very similar to Node.Js (I will change this if required).
+The data-loader used to load the data into the database uses Bun, not Node.Js.
+This was before we were informed that Bun was not permitted.
+However, since this is not technically part of the project, I have not changed it.
 Install Bun on the command line from [here](https://bun.sh/).
-For working in the client-side React environment, you should not use Bun built-in functions, only on the server-side.
-On the client-side, you can still use Bun to start `react-scripts`.
+No Bun functions should be used for the client or server.

 ## Setup Local Environment